dotnet/samples/csharp/parallel/ComputePi/README.md

 # .NET Core parallel computation of PI

-The sample source code is a .NET Core console application written in C#, that estimates the value of PI using a variety of both serial and parallel implementations.
+The sample source code is a .NET Core Console application written in C#, that estimates the value of PI using a variety of both serial and parallel implementations.
 The sample demonstrates elapsed time comparisons between serial execution and parallel functional equivalents.
 The parallel implementations make use of PLINQ and the `Parallel` class.

 ## Sample prerequisites